dally-ogami/tcgcli/README.md

   6: Save and exit
 ```
 ###
-Note: The actual output may differ based on your interactions with the script and the contents of the card database.
+Note: The actual output may differ based on your interactions with the CLI and the contents of the card database.

 ## Thanks
 Thanks to **@flibustier** for maintaining the [pokemon-tcg-pocket-database](https://github.com/flibustier/pokemon-tcg-pocket-database).